msfx07/debian12-xfce-vnc-docker/README.md

 Important security note

+- By default the RDP port is bound to `127.0.0.1:$(PORT)` so the desktop isn't exposed publicly.
+The image exposes RDP on port $(PORT) and the container's default configuration is intended for local development and CI; if you run on a remote host, secure the service (use firewall rules, SSH tunnels, or configure xrdp authentication).

+- If you plan to publish this repository, run on a remote host, or otherwise expose the service, configure xrdp authentication and firewall rules accordingly.
+See `Makefile` and `container/xrdp-start.sh` for configuration options.
-- By default the VNC port is bound to `127.0.0.1:$(PORT)` so the desktop isn't exposed publicly.
-This repository defaults to VNC without a password for convenience (the image sets `VNC_NO_PASSWORD=1`).
-That mode is convenient for local development and CI, but is insecure if exposed to untrusted networks.
+- By default the RDP port is bound to `127.0.0.1:$(PORT)` so the desktop isn't exposed publicly.
+The image exposes RDP on port $(PORT) and the container's default configuration is intended for local development and CI; if you run on a remote host, secure the service (use firewall rules, SSH tunnels, or configure xrdp authentication).

-- If you plan to publish this repository, run on a remote host, or otherwise expose the service, set a `VNC_PASSWORD`, bind the port to localhost only, or tunnel VNC over SSH/VPN.
-See `Makefile` and `container/vnc-start.sh` for configuration options.
+- If you plan to publish this repository, run on a remote host, or otherwise expose the service, configure xrdp authentication and firewall rules accordingly.
+See `Makefile` and `container/xrdp-start.sh` for configuration options.

 ---
 ## Running Firefox

 Firefox ESR comes preinstalled.
-The simplest way to use it is from inside XFCE (via VNC): start the container, connect a viewer, and launch Firefox from the desktop menu or a terminal (`firefox-esr`).
+The simplest way to use it is from inside XFCE (via RDP): start the container, connect a client, and launch Firefox from the desktop menu or a terminal (`firefox-esr`).

 If you prefer to start it from a shell in the container, use `docker exec` to get a shell in the running container and run `firefox-esr` — note that this approach depends on a DISPLAY/DBUS environment and is mainly useful for quick debugging.